oatpp/website/docs/benchmark/websocket/2-million/README.md

 (in order to prevent ephemeral ports exhaustion on the client - as we running all 2m clients on the same machine).
 Once there is a message on WebSocket, server will echo client's message adding `"Hello from oatpp!"` at the beginning.

-**Client application** opens 20k connections on each port, waits all coonections are ready (all WebSocket handshakes are done) then starts the load.
+**Client application** opens 20k connections on each port, waits all connections are ready (all WebSocket handshakes are done) then starts the load.
 Each of 2-million websocket clients continuously sends messages to server.
 Once message is sent client sends another one.

 Both server and client applications are running asynchronous oatpp server/client based on [oatpp coroutines](/docs/oatpp-coroutines/).